-Let’s face it, no one likes ballasting track.
-It’s soooo time-consuming.
-But if you’re just starting out and want a quick rather than perfect looking finish there’s a simple answer to your woes.
+Let’s face it, no one likes the ballasting track.
+It’s so time-consuming.
+But if you’re just starting out and want a quick rather than perfect-looking finish there’s a simple answer to your woes.

 Luckily, there is.

-This handy tip shows what must be the fastest way to fix ballast down and without the mess with glue.
-Even better, if you later decide you want to pull up the railway this technique makes it a lot easier to do that as it doesn’t glue the ballast in between the sleepers.
+This handy tip shows what must be the fastest way to fix ballast down without the mess with glue.

 The ballast spreader is the one I reviewed previously, as the video shows it’s pretty foolproof.